Giorgio Parisi: Career

-From 2018 until 2021 he was the president of the Accademia dei Lincei.
+After retiring in 2018, until 2021 he was elected president of the Accademia dei Lincei and in 2023 he was also elected Fellow of The World Academy of Sciences.

+In February 2021, he won the Wolf Prize in Physics, and in October of the same year, he was awarded the Nobel Prize in Physics.

 Research

 Parisi's research interests are broad and cover statistical physics, field theory, dynamical systems, mathematical physics and condensed matter physics, where he is particularly known for his work on spin glasses and related statistical mechanics models originating in optimization theory and biology.
 In particular, he made significant contributions in terms of systematic applications of the replica method to disordered systems, even though the replica method itself was originally discovered in 1971 by Sir Sam Edwards.

 He has also contributed to the field of elementary particle physics, in particular to quantum chromodynamics and string theory.
 Together with Guido Altarelli, he introduced the so-called Dokshitzer–Gribov–Lipatov–Altarelli–Parisi equations.
 In the field of fluid dynamics he is known for having introduced, together with Uriel Frisch, multifractal models to describe the phenomenon of intermittency in turbulent flows.
 He is also known for the Kardar–Parisi–Zhang equation modelling stochastic aggregation.
 From the point of view of complex systems, he worked on the collective motion of animals (such as swarms and flocks).
 He also introduced, together with other Italian physicists, the concept of stochastic resonance in the study of climate change.